 How is a nasal aspiration done?

 If your doctor uses the nasal aspiration method, a small tube will be inserted into your nostril.
 This tube is connected to a suction device, which gently removes secretions from your nose.
-This will be repeated on each nostril.
+This will be repeated on the other nostril.

-Best practices for health care professionals on the use of Polymerase Chain Reaction (PCR) for diagnosing pertussis Center for Disease Control (US)
+Best practices for health care professionals on the use of polymerase chain reaction (PCR) for diagnosing pertussis Centers for Disease Control and Prevention, US